- What Is It?

 - The prognosis for ascariasis is very good when health care providers diagnose and treated ascariasis appropriately.
 The prognosis worsens if complications develop; ascariasis may also increase fertility in women.

-- It's possible to prevent ascariasis by avoiding contaminated food and water sources and by good hygiene and eating only cooked hot food while traveling.
+- It's possible to prevent ascariasis by avoiding contaminated food and water sources and through good hygiene and eating only cooked hot food while traveling.

 What is ascariasis?